How to Spot and Prevent Bullying in The Workplace - HRDQ

 Strategies to Address Workplace Bullying

-• The establishment of a clear code of conduct that makes it certain that bullying is not tolerated.
+• The establishment of a clear code of conduct that ensures that bullying is not tolerated

 Addressing Workplace Bullying

-Essentially, it all comes down to establishing a framework of rules, laying out routes to solve the problem, and taking appropriate action against those who fail to change their ways while striving to make the targets of bullying feel safer in their roles.
+Essentially, it all comes down to establishing rules, outlining ways to solve the problem, and taking appropriate action against those who fail to change, while also striving to make targets feel safer in their roles.

-Unfortunately, one of the most significant factors in continued workplace bullying is complacency from upper management.
-All too often, owners, c-levels, directors, and managers all take a stance of "work it out amongst yourselves; I'm too busy for this."
+Unfortunately, one of the most significant factors contributing to continued workplace bullying is complacency among upper management.
+All too often, owners, C-levels, directors, and managers all take a stance of "work it out amongst yourselves; I'm too busy for this."
 They downplay issues and, thus, are complicit in their perpetuation.
-This is true regardless of whether the issue is related to diversity and bigotry, bullying, or conflicts that a better manager could resolve.
+This is true regardless of whether the issue concerns diversity and bigotry, bullying, or conflicts that a better manager could resolve.

 Recognizing Bullying Issue

-Recognizing that the issue is an issue is the first step to solving it.
+Recognizing that the issue exists is the first step to solving it.
 Without buy-in from upper management, the company cannot improve.

-Develop and issue a policy for the entire workplace that identifies bullying as a problem and establishes rules for handling it.
+Develop and issue a workplace-wide policy that identifies bullying as a problem and sets rules for handling it.
 This policy should:

-• Identify types of behaviors that constitute bullying, including both physical and non-physical actions, as well as both overt and covert bullying.
+• Identify the behaviors that constitute bullying, including physical and non-physical actions, as well as overt and covert bullying.

-• Offer a framework that employees can use to report bullying they witness or that happens to them.
+• Offer a framework employees can use to report bullying they witness or experience.

-• Offer a framework for handling issues, with anywhere from a zero-tolerance policy to a three-strikes policy.
+• Offer a framework for handling issues, with anything from a zero-tolerance policy to a three-strikes policy.

 Establishing Bullying Rules

-The key is to make this policy as comprehensive as possible without being a labyrinth of legalese.
-It should be clear enough that bullies cannot find and exploit loopholes in it.
-It is also recommended to look for and avoid opportunities where bullies can weaponize the policy against their targets, which ties into empowering HR to investigate problems.
+The key is to make this policy comprehensive without turning it into a labyrinth of legalese.
+It should be clear enough that bullies cannot find and exploit loopholes.
+It is also recommended to avoid opportunities where bullies can weaponize the policy against their targets, which ties into empowering HR to investigate problems.

-Anonymous reporting can be important for bullying in instances where retaliation may be possible.
-If a bully is in a position of power and receives a public report of bullying, all it does is make the target even more of a target.
+Anonymous reporting can be important in cases of bullying when retaliation may occur.
+If a bully is in a position of power and receives a public report of bullying, it only makes the target even more vulnerable.

 Open Communication Lines

-However, anonymous reporting can also get weaponized by bullies, who might make up or spin problems against their targets.
+However, anonymous reporting can also be weaponized by bullies, who might fabricate or spin problems against their targets.
 You see this repeatedly through story platforms like Reddit and Ask A Manager.

 There's no single Right Answer to this problem.
-Unfortunately, it simply needs to be handled on a case-by-case basis.
-The best solution is to make sure that the group investigating instances of bullying is as unbiased as possible and that they are empowered to thoroughly investigate an issue and make decisions, even against higher-level management.
-Anyone who is "immune" to punishment for being a bully can perpetuate a toxic culture and make the problem unsolvable.
+It simply needs to be handled on a case-by-case basis.
+The best solution is to ensure that the group investigating instances of bullying is as unbiased as possible and empowered to thoroughly investigate issues and make decisions, even against higher-level management.
+Anyone who is "immune" to punishment for bullying can perpetuate a toxic culture and make the problem unsolvable.

 Investigating Bullying Allegations

-For reference, the result of "it's your word against theirs, so we can't take action" or "we can't determine who is at fault, so you both get punished" are both outcomes that benefit bullies more than the bullied.
-It's always possible to dig deeper into the context and behaviors of those involved to determine the truth and avoid these kinds of suppressive outcomes.
+For reference, responses like "it's your word against theirs, so we can't take action" or "we can't determine who is at fault, so you both get punished" benefit bullies more than the bullied.
+It's always possible to dig deeper into the context and behaviors of those involved to determine the truth and avoid such suppressive outcomes.

-Modern culture often tends to be a zero-tolerance situation.
-Often, individuals seem to have zero chances to change their behavior, which leads to "cancel culture" accusations.
+Modern culture often takes a zero-tolerance stance.
+Often, individuals seem to have no chance to change their behavior, which leads to accusations of "cancel culture".
 The reality is that:

 • People who commit these behaviors typically know they're wrong and have had many opportunities to change.